Nicky Lopez Player Props: Royals vs. Blue Jays

-The Kansas City Royals and Nicky Lopez, who went 1-for-2 with a triple and two RBI last time out, battle Yusei Kikuchi and the Toronto Blue Jays at Kauffman Stadium, Tuesday at 7:40 PM ET.
+On Wednesday, Nicky Lopez (on the back of going 0-for-3) and the Kansas City Royals face the Toronto Blue Jays, whose starting pitcher will be Alek Manoah.
+First pitch is at 7:40 PM ET.

-He had a one-hit showing in his most recent game (1-for-2) against the Blue Jays.
+In his previous game he had a hitless showing (0-for-3) against the Blue Jays.

 Nicky Lopez Game Info & Props vs. the Blue Jays